 Again, getting dumped on a national stage.
 It’s a shame, but not to worry, there will be plenty of men waiting in line.

 Target: Seattle Mariners

-Sure, Seattle finally broke its 17-game losing streak, and that was mostly thanks to ace Felix Hernandez, who shut down the Yankees on Wednesday.
-But that doesn’t mean that the team didn’t earn this barrage of red fruit, because the Seattle’s play in July should have been set to the theme of The Benny Hill Show.
+Sure, Seattle finally broke its 17-game losing streak.
+That was mostly thanks to ace Felix Hernandez, who shut down the Yankees on Wednesday.
+But that doesn’t mean that the team didn’t earn this barrage of red fruit.
+Because Seattle’s play (in July) should have been set to the theme of The Benny Hill Show.

 Target: Jerry Meals

 He’s the umpire who blew the call during Tuesday night’s 19-inning extravaganza between the Pirates and Braves.
-Meals later admitted to blowing the call, but if you haven’t seen the mistake, it was a major one – and it cost the upstart Pirates the game.
+Meals later admitted to blowing the call.
+If you haven’t seen the mistake, it was a major one – and it cost the upstart Pirates the game.

 Innocent Bystander: Pittsburgh Pirates

 The Pirates clearly suffered a blow during this loss.
 We’re talking a 19-inning game loss on a painfully bad call – the worst of the year.
 It’s a situation that can send a team into a downward spiral, especially a group that hasn’t been in that position, well… ever.

 Early Wednesday, the first major deal of the week dropped, when the Blue Jays, White Sox and Cardinals got involved in a trade that sent Cardinals OF Colby Rasmus to Toronto, SP Edwin Jackson to St. Louis and more.